Looking for car stereos?Start shopping

 Replacing your factory speakers

 Stock speakers for the front of the Sierra are 6-1/2", a common size with great aftermarket support.
 You won’t have trouble finding a speaker to fit any musical taste or budget.
 You can install a 6-1/2" or 5-1/4" speaker using a simple adapter plate for easy installation, and you can also install the slightly larger 6-3/4" speaker if you’re willing to drill some new screw holes.You’ll need wiring harnesses to connect your new speakers.
-They'll allow you to attach the new speakers to the plugs that connect to the GM factory speakers, and they make it easier to reinstall the factory speakers if you ever sell your truck (Crutchfield includes these mounting brackets and speaker wiring harnesses with every speaker order).
+They'll allow you to attach the new speakers to the plugs that connect to the GM factory speakers, and they make it easier to reinstall the factory speakers if you ever sell your truck Crutchfield gives you a nice discount on mounting brackets and speaker wiring harnesses with every speaker order.